HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 On November 13, 1997, the Joint Federal-Provincial Panel on Uranium Mining Developments in Northern Saskatchewan issued its report to the government recommending the approval of the Midwest uranium mining project in Northern Saskatchewan, Canada, subject to conditions.

-The public review period for the Panel report ended February 5, 1998 (view SERM notice external link).
+The public review period for the Panel report ended February 5, 1998 (view SERM notice ).

 The Midwest uranium deposit contains 13,200 tonnes of uranium at a high ore grade of 3.8%.
 The mining technology to be used is the same as that described for the Cigar Lake project above.